-It is possible to enable or disable the EPEL DNF repository by setting dnf_install_epel to true or false respectively.
+It is possible to disable the EPEL DNF repository by setting dnf_install_epel to false.

 DNF Automatic

 DNF Automatic provides a mechanism for applying regular updates of packages.
 DNF Automatic is disabled by default, and may be enabled by setting dnf_automatic_enabled to true.